kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

 - `implicitHeaders = true` makes all headers from `OpenAPI` operations implicit.
 - `implicitHeadersRegex` makes only headers whose names match the regular expression implicit.

-An implicit header is removed from the method signature but remains in `OpenAPI` annotations in generated code.
+An implicit header is removed from the method signature but remains in `OpenAPI` annotations in generated code (`@io.swagger.v3.oas.annotations.Parameter(in = ParameterIn.HEADER)`).
 This keeps the header in contract documentation without requiring application code to pass it manually.

 ===! ":fontawesome-brands-java: `Java`"